 UToledo also offers a B.A. in data analytics.
 This bachelor’s degree program is more focused on the analysis of data and its communication to clients, primarily in the social sciences.

 Other options to consider:

 Breadth of program.
 We take an interdisciplinary approach.
 Courses are taught by faculty from mathematicians and computer programmers to philosophers and artists.
 You’ll get exposure to social science data as well as health and natural science data.
 This broader focus gives you a greater perspective.

 Learn by doing.
 Get practical experience in our capstone course.
 You’ll apply your knowledge of data science in your field of concentration.

 LinkedIn called data scientists the most promising job in the U.S. in 2019.
 It was the no. 1 Best Job in America for the past three years, according to Glassdoor.

 Data science is a high-demand field with high salaries.
 Median annual salaries range from $114,000 to $130,000.

 Some of the top industries hiring data scientists include:

 UToledo is serious about offering undergraduates research opportunities.
 Our faculty in the data science bachelor’s degree program comes from a wide variety of disciplines.
-And many have expertise in data science, including our professors in astronomy and environmental science.
+And many have expertise in data science, including our professors in economics and geography.